carbonblack/cb-yara-connector/README.md

 You must configure `broker=` which sets the broker and results_backend for celery.
 You will set this appropriately as per the celery documentation - here (https://docs.celeryproject.org/en/latest/getting-started/brokers/).

-The yarar-connector RPM contains a service that can be run in a few distinct configurations:
-1) A local task master and remote worker(s) (RECOMMENDED)

-This is the prefered mode of operation, using a celery broker to distribute analysis-tasks to a remote worker from a local task-master that keeps track of binaries resident in the configured server.
+The yara-connector RPM contains a service that is primarily intended to serve as a distributed system, with a master serving work to remote worker machine(s) for analysis and compiling a threat intelligence feed for Carbon Black Response EDR.

+There are two operating modes to support the two roles: `mode=master` and `mode=worker`.

-Install the connector on the cbr server - as the task-master and specify that the worker will be remote:
+Install the connector on the cbr server, and config it with the master mode - configure postgres credentials, and a directory of monitored yara rules.
+In worker mode, configure REST API credentials.
+Both modes require a broker for celery communications.

-Read through the configuration file, specify the mode of operation,  the `mode=master` and `worker_type=remote`.
-This represents the configuration for the task master, which will distribute work over the configured broker/backend to each configured worker.

-On the worker(s), install the rpm again, and in the configuration file specify the same CBR server information, but configure `mode=slave` and `worker_type=local`.
-This configuration file doesn't need postgres credentials, but does require rest API access to the Carbon Black Response server in question.

-2) A local task master and local celery worker (NOTRECOMMENDED) Read through the configuration file, specify the mode of operation as `mode=master` and `worker_type=local`.
-A single daemon will scan binaries, local to the cbr instance.
-This configuration requires both the postgres , and REST API credentials from Carbon Black Response, in order to function correctly.

 ## Input your yara rules